src-d/lookout-sdk/README.md

      "ipv4://localhost:2020"
    ```

- this will create a "mock" Review event and notify the analyzer, as if you were creating a PR from `HEAD~1`.
+this will create a "mock" Review event and notify the analyzer, as if you were creating a Pull Request from `HEAD~1`.

 Check [src-d/lookout](https://github.com/src-d/lookout/tree/master/sdk#lookout-sdk-commands) for further details on `lookout-sdk` binary CLI options.